How to write like a journalist

 The first paragraph should include the most attention-grabbing, wow-inducing angle or ‘hook’ to hang the story on.
-The Sun’s Kelvin Mackenzie called this: the ’Ere Doris factor.
+The Sun’s Kelvin Mackenzie called this ‘the ’Ere Doris factor’.
 If you had just heard a bit of tantalising gossip, what would you say first to a friend on the bus to get their attention?

-Is it: “Ere, Doris… I was in the supermarket the other day, doing my shopping, when who do you think bumped into my trolley?
+Would it be: “Ere, Doris… I was in the supermarket the other day, doing my shopping, when who do you think bumped into my trolley?
 None other than George Clooney!”

 Or: “Ere, Doris…George Clooney bumped into my trolley when I was shopping at the supermarket yesterday.”